wp-plugins/fossura-tag-miner/readme.txt

 We'd love to hear your idea!
 Please rate and review the plugin, and be sure to mention it in the review text.

 == Changelog ==

+= 1.0.31 =
+Maintainance release in preparation of switchover to new API.
+Older versions of the plugin will no longer function on 2015-08-03.

 = 1.0.3 =
 Plugin translated into Serbo-Croatian (sr_RS) by Andrijana Nikolic [Web Hosting Geeks]